 Don’t forget to bring your valid passport.
 If you are looking to apply a discount (e.g. student discount) bring one proof (for example, your student card).
 Remember that the Aguas Caliente’s office only accepts cash payments.

 How to Get there

 You can get to Machu Picchu from Cusco via train or hiking.
 There are plenty of great places to stay in Cusco.
 There are also some combis or minivans offering the trip but there’s no time schedule for them and, since they stop along the road a lot they can get a bit “dangerous”.

 Taking the train is the quickest but most expensive way to get to Machu Picchu.
 There are two main companies: Peru Rail and Inca Rail.
 The two don’t differ much in what they offer: same route and similar prices.
 Pick the one that most appeals to you and that has times that fit with you.
 From Cusco, the easiest way to take the train is to travel to Ollantaytambo.
-The Train from Ollantaytambo will arrive at Aguas Calientes, from where you can hike up to Machu Picchu or take a shuttle bus.
+The Train from Ollantaytambo will arrive at Aguas Calientes, from there you can hike up to Machu Picchu or take a shuttle bus.

 Hiking is definitely the most unforgettable way to reach Machu Picchu.
 The longer hikes usually take 3-4 days, but if you are not daunted by the prospect of walking, the spectacular views you’ll get along the way will make the journey even better than the final destination.
-Being able to hike Inca Trail is one of those experience you want to tick off your bucket list if you are into nature, like me.
-There are many trek operators offering services which you can easily look for online or ask the hotel or hostel you’re staying at.
+Being able to hike Inca Trail is one of those experiences you want to tick off your bucket list if you are into nature, like me.
+There are many trek operators offering services that you can easily look for online or ask the hotel or hostel you’re staying at.

 The Best Time to Visit Machu Picchu